New Stories

 I stayed with Benz, but never bought new and that brings me to my all time favourite car.
 The steady, and some might say boring, C230.
 I picked it up on Christmas Eve 2009 after closing on my home, a deal that included all of the furniture and my then current old Benz.
 My new car, the 2007 Silver C230 cost me $23 thousand Cdn., and had under twenty thousand miles on it.

 This car and I had a lot in common.
-We were both kind of cheap and run of the mill, but we were definitely better than our reputations, and we were also very reliable.
+We were both kind of cheap and run of the mill, but we were definitely cooler than our reputations, and we were also very reliable.
 We looked pretty good, as long as you didn’t get too close.
 And although we both got a bit beaten down and weathered over the years, we still ran just fine.
-My sons would make fun of Silver, as I called him,”first you put tape on the fender grill, and now the grill is gone”, Luke accused.
+My sons would make fun of Silver, as I called him, “first you put tape on the fender grill, and now the grill is gone”, Luke accused.
 “A friend of mine pulled it off, it looks better”, I insisted.
 Getting it fixed hadn’t even dawned on me.
 “Get rid of that old thing”, Jay would say.
 “How dare you”, I countered, adding, “Is that what you’ll be saying about me one day?
 ‘Get rid of that old thing?’”

 I stayed completely loyal to that car, as it did to me.
 Oh, I would occasionally eye other cars, but never, ever would I consider making a trade.
 I didn’t care if another car was faster, sexier, or sleeker, no one was taking me from ol’ Silver.
 I have never been so loyal in my life.
 Maybe I should have chosen men the same way I chose that car – steady and boring, with a good pedigree… but alas, I never did.
 Silver made me understand how people can stay in long term marriages.
 He was so true, so reliable, so damn good to me, I could never stray.